akishajae/M07_UF2_Laravel/README.md

 ### 3. Data
 #### 3.1.
 Where are they defined?
+Initially it's defined in _storage\app\public\films.json_.

 #### 3.2.
 How are they read?
+In the _FilmController.php_, using this function:

+    /**
+     * Read films from storage
+     */
+    public static function readFilms(): array
+    {
+        $films = Storage::json('/public/films.json');
+        return $films;
+    }

 * * *

 ### 4. Controller
 #### 4.1.
 What are they and their purpose?
+Controllers are classes where it lets organize and group related request handling logic.

+Instead of defining all the request handling logic in the route files: with these controller classes you can have an organized and cleaner structure.

 #### 4.2.
 Where are they defined?
 They are in the _Controllers_ folder.